xoclonholdings/zebulon-hub/replit.md

 - ✅ Logo properly served from static files with no filters or containers
 - ✅ Consistent dark theme across all interface elements (forms, buttons, chat)

-**✅ LOGIN PAGE RESTORED TO APPROVED STYLING**
+**✅ CONSISTENT BLACK ON BLACK THEME APPLIED**
-- ✅ Sleek black theme with pure black background
+- ✅ Login page and main interface now match exactly
-- ✅ Transparent Zed AI logo displays cleanly without background interference
+- ✅ Pure black backgrounds with transparent Zed AI logo
-- ✅ Minimal dark gray containers with subtle white borders
+- ✅ Consistent subtle white borders (border-white/20) across all components
-- ✅ No background filters or gradients on logo - clean and transparent
+- ✅ All input fields, cards, and containers use black on black theme
-- ✅ Consistent with user's approved design preferences
+- ✅ Eliminated gray backgrounds and blue borders for unified look

 ## System Architecture